Open Transit Data (OTD) is the bank of publicly-accessible transit data for the Puget Sound region managed by Sound Transit

 Free and accessible - we ask that you agree to our terms of service but beyond that you are free to use the data how and when you like.
 Request an API key or download the files.

 A community - people that love transit, people that like to work with data, people that help build things.
-See our resources page for where and how to find your peeps.
+See our resources sidebar for where and how to find your peeps.

 What it isn't